Salah-Akil/emotion-recognition/markdown/haar_face_detection.md

 conda install -c anaconda numpy
 ```

-Once installed we have to download the haar cascade itself in XML format, which can be found in the original OpenCV Github repository [https://github.com/opencv/opencv/tree/master/data/haarcascades].
+Once installed we have to download the haar cascade itself in XML format, which can be found in the original OpenCV Github [repository](https://github.com/opencv/opencv/tree/master/data/haarcascades).
 The one we need for face detection is `haarcascade_frontalface_default.xml`.

 ### 8.2 Face Detection Script